CodyDenniston/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+the DOM(Document Object Model) is what displays the HTML onto the webpage

 2. What is an event?

+An event is an action that happens in an application, such as a change in text or scale of an image.

 3. What is an event listener?

+An event listener looks for an action to trigger an event, such as a mouse click or a key being pressed.

 4. Why would we convert a NodeList into an Array?

+An array is usually faster and easier to compute than a nodelist.
+Also nodelists are sometimes not browser-friendly.

 5. What is a component?

+A component is a piece of code that is reusable or can be used to put out multiple products of similar structure.

 ### Git Set up